tararauzumaki/medbuddy/README.md

 ---

 ## 4️⃣ Processing User Queries
-When a user submits a question:
+When a user submits a question:</br>
-🔹 MedBuddy searches ChromaDB for relevant medical data.
+🔹 MedBuddy searches ChromaDB for relevant medical data.</br>
-🔹 The AI analyzes the query and retrieves an appropriate response.
+🔹 The AI analyzes the query and retrieves an appropriate response. </br>
 🔹 The chatbot formats the output for easy understanding.

 ```python